AnggaR96s/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## What do you call a droid that takes the long way around?
+R2 detour.